Upcoming events

 Adults Only

-After renting vehicles we will drive 6 hours from Indianapolis, camping near Fife Lake at a State Forest Campground.
-On the trail, we will average 10 miles a day, following the river mostly on a high bluff with scenic views.
-Part of this route is known as the High Banks Rollways.
-The Hike will end at the North end of the Manistee River Loop trail on Saturday September 13th
+Meeting up after a 6-hour drive from Indianapolis, we will camp near Fife Lake at a State Forest Campground.
+Averaging 10 miles a day, the trail follows the river mostly on a high bluff with scenic views.
+Part of this route includes the High Banks Rollways.
+The Hike will end at the North end of the Manistee River Loop trail on Saturday September 25th.

 Temperatures at that time of year should be pleasant with highs in the 60-70’s and overnight lows in the 50’s.
 Overnight backpacking experience is required with daily mileage of 10 or more.